Help - Projects

 Organization Tips

-• Use your game's working title as the project name — you can change it any time
+• Naming: Use your game's working title as the project name (changeable any time); use the tagline for a one-sentence hook; keep work-in-progress notes in Design Notes.

-• Even a rough logo or hand-drawn backdrop makes the project feel real and motivating
+• Images: Even a rough logo or backdrop makes the project feel real.
+Backdrops look best in landscape (16:9).
+Check that URLs are public.

-• Create a separate project for each distinct game — don't combine multiple games into one
+• Multiple Games: Create a separate project for each distinct game, including expansions or variants; don't combine them.

-• Use the status field to know at a glance where each game is in development
+• Staying Organized: Use the status field to know where each game stands, and document design changes in Design Notes before making them.